Klaus Tschira Boost Fund

 • Projects & Collaborations

-• are employed at a higher education institution (university, university of applied sciences) or a nonuniversity research institution in Germany;
+• are employed at a public university, university of applied sciences or non-university research institution in Germany,

-• conduct research in one of the following areas: Biology, Chemistry, Computer Science, Earth Sciences, Mathematics, Neurosciences or Physics;
+• conduct research in one or more of the following areas: Biology, Chemistry, Computer Science, Geosciences, Mathematics, Neurosciences and Physics,

-• are not already funded by a junior research group program (e.g. Emmy Noether, ERC Starting Grant or others).
+• and are not already funded by a junior research group program.

 Our Fellows & Alumni